mattermost/docs/source/administration/statistics.rst

 Statistics
 ================

-Statistics on users, posts and channels are tracked for each system and team.
+Statistics on users, posts, and channels are tracked for each system and team.
 Enterprise Editions have access to advanced system statistics.

 .. note::